Not an American user?

 If you've already saved (or damned) the world you can turn to the multiplayer-mode.
 There you've access to five different character classes from the knight to the priestess.
 With each kill you make you earn experience points and increase in rank.
 Then you get skill points you can invest in your skill tree to get new talents or upgrade existing ones.
 This is most important in the Conquest game-mode in which you play various maps in a row and keep your level between all the way.
 In the Conquest-mode two teams (Humans and Undead) fight over the possession of the flags on a map.
 Once one team holds all flags, it wins and the next map is loaded.
 But there's also normal (Team-)Deathmatch available.

-- "Mofa Men zhi Hei'an Misaiya" -- Chinese spelling (romanized)
+- "Mofa Men zhi Hei'an Misaiya" -- Simplified Chinese title

 - "Dark Messiah of Might and Magic" -- Working title